RyanLuong1/Moji/README.md

 5. Pick a cloud provider and a region closest to you.
 This may take a few minutes.
 6. Click the ```CONNECT``` button
 7. Click the ```Add Your Current IP Address``` button and click the ```Add IP Address```
 8. Go to ```Create a Database User``` and create your username and your password.
-Remember your username and your password as you will need it for later steps.
+Remember your username and your password as you will need it for step 8.
 9. Click ```Choose a connection method``` button and choose ```Connect using MongoDB Compass``` button
 10. Pick your operating system and download Mongodb Compass.
-11. Copy your connection string and replace <password> with the password you created from step 8.
+11. Copy your connection string and replace ```password``` with the password you created from step 8.
 12. Open Mongodb Compass and paste your connection string and connect.
 13. Click the ```CREATE DATABASE``` button and name your database and collection **(Optional)**